DarioAlessioR/todolist2/README.md

 It's a simple HTML page list of To Do tasks.
 The list will be styled according to the specifications listed later in this README file.
 This simple web page will be built using webpack and served by a webpack dev server.

+Tests: The project is tested with JEST.

+First round of tests includes only add and remove functions.

+Second round of tests will include edit, clear all and update index of elements.

 ## Requirements:

 -- Phase 1: